 Introduction

-Council has prepared a draft Kyneton Urban Design Framework (UDF).
+Council has prepared a Draft Kyneton Urban Design Framework (UDF).
 The UDF will provide urban design direction for Kyneton’s streetscapes, public open spaces and buildings, in and around the three main commercial streets: Mollison Street, Piper Street and High Street.

-The draft UDF is designed to:
+The Draft Kyneton UDF is designed to:

 • make it easier and safer for people to move around in the town centre, particularly for pedestrians